gcarbo01/db-schema-design-guidelines/README.md

 ### Anonymisation
 This is a way of replacing the original values with data that provide a realistic feeling.
 The anonymised data can be used as a replacement for the original data in many scenarios. <br>
 For example, we can recreate attributes by replacing the original value and respecting the format.
 So instead of exposing real names, IDs, telephone numbers, addresses, and postcodes, we can use the anonymised data for testing, for example.<br>
-In terms of the production environment, anonymisation can be used to deal with sensitive individual information at rest.
+Regarding the production environment, anonymisation can deal with sensitive individual information at rest.
 So that when it is recorded in the database, it will not be practical, even if someone internally or externally to the company makes a dump of the database and copies these values.<br>
  <br>
 ***Anonymisation Example*** <br>